waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Result 1:** Reading the sign displayed information about Omanyte.
 No other observable effect.
 - **Test 2:** Read the Kangaskhan sign at (14, 8).
 - **Result 2:** Reading the sign displayed information about Kangaskhan.
 No other observable effect.
+- **Hypothesis 2 (Alternative):** Interaction with the Pokémon in the enclosures is required, not the signs.
+- **Hypothesis 3 (Alternative):** A specific Pokémon must be in the party to trigger an event.

+# V. Training Plan

+## A. Goal: Train party to level cap 55 for Giovanni.
+- **Action:** Use `training_spot_advisor_agent` to identify the best training locations.
+Potential locations to consider: Seafoam Islands, Victory Road (once accessible), Route 22.